rribeiro-ncode-pt/Profiling-Session/README.md

 - **WebServer3**: Asynchronous implementation with `async/await` for improved I/O performance.
 - **WebServer4**: Utilizes `BlockingCollection` to manage a request queue and dedicated worker threads.
 - **WebServer5**: Extends WebServer4 with cache headers for images.
+- **WebServer6**: A more advanced implementation with configuration support, middleware, and dynamic content handling.

 For 4 and 5 you can specify how many worker threads to use in the command line
 ```powershell